 Our rehabilitative protocols require active patient participation and are meant to reproduce actions necessary for natural and efficient movements.
 Research has shown that patients with chronic pain improve faster with increased activity.
 We will develop an individualized exercise protocol specifically designed for each patient according to their type of injury and the activity or sport they wish to return to.
 Scientific studies also show that exercise is more effective when combined with manual therapy (adjustments, soft tissue treatments, etc).

-The newest and most advanced form of taping has been shown to have amazing results with athletes, chronic pain, and other muscular or joint issues.
-At KC North we use this technique for its four major functions to support muscle, remove congestion (inflammation), correct and stabilize joint problems, and to activate the body’s natural pain relievers.
+The most advanced form of taping has shown amazing results with athletes, chronic pain, and other muscular or joint issues.
+At KCNSJC we use this technique for its four major functions: to support muscle, remove inflammation, correct and stabilize joint problems, and to activate the body’s natural pain relievers.
 These four benefits have attributed to increased healing time, and increased success in the training and rehabilitation phases of injuries.

-Kinesio-tape when applied properly can support weak muscles, rehab overused muscles, decrease pressure allowing for the movement of edema (swelling), apply extra stabilization to the injured area.
-Kinesio-tape activates the body’s neurological and circulatory pathways increase the muscle function and the body’s natural ability to heal itself.
+Kinesiology tape, when applied, can support weak muscles, rehab overused muscles, decrease swelling, and provide extra stabilization to the injured area.
+Kinesiology tape activates the body’s neurological and circulatory pathways to increase the muscle function and encourage the body’s natural ability to heal itself.
 For more information visit the Kinesio Taping® Association International website at www.kinesiotaping.com/.